‘Breathing a sigh of relief’: People with asthma now eligible for COVID-19 vaccine

-BOSTON (WHDH) - Asthma is now on the list of pre-existing conditions patients can have to qualify for a COVID-19 vaccination, according to new changes made by Governor Charlie Baker Wednesday.
+BOSTON (WHDH) – Asthma is now on the list of pre-existing conditions patients can have to qualify for a COVID-19 vaccination, according to new changes made by Gov. Charlie Baker Wednesday.

 Baker said he has been following CDC guidelines but added asthma to the list in an effort to get vaccines into minority communities.